CT Fertility has already worked successfully with over 25 HIV positive dads who as a result have achieved their goal of healthy parenthood.

 Lastly, it is also important to remember that SPAR is designed as a clinical trial and as an added safety measure, the current protocol calls for the surrogate to be tested for HIV-antibody at 3 weeks, 3 months, and 6 months following each and every pregnancy attempt.

-If you would like to learn more please contact us now to arrange a free complementary informational consultation in person or through Skype.
+If you would like to learn more about fertility treatment options for HIV positive men, please contact us now to arrange a complimentary informational consultation in person at our fertility clinic in Trumbull, CT or NYC or through Skype.